dichlorodiphen/chat-app/README.md

 # Chat App

-This is a simple real-time chat application built using Golang, React, and MongoDB.
+This is a real-time chat application built using Golang, React, and MongoDB.

 ## Design

-MongoDB is used for the database.
-The backend is implemented in Go mostly with the standard library.
-The frontend is implemented in TypeScript using React.
+The backend is implemented in Go, and the frontend is implemented in TypeScript using React.
+MongoDB is used to store credentials and messages.

 Local Kubernetes (minikube) is used for deployment.
 Manifests have been included in `deployment/`.

 The backend exposes a REST API that acts as a control plane and a websocket endpoint (`/ws`) to stream messages in real time.
-This API is fully documented in a separate README in `backend/`.
+This API is fully documented in a separate [README](server/README.md) in `server/`.

 JWT tokens are used for authentication, and bcrypt is used to hash passwords for storage in the database.